roachhd/maddy/jokes/index.md

 &nbsp;

 >What did one eye say to the other eye?
- Don't look now but someone in between us smells.
+>>Don't look now but someone in between us smells.

 &nbsp;

+> What are Moshlings favorite veggies?
+>>Mosh-rooms.